atomisthq/docs/docs/developer/first_delivery.md

 Before starting, make sure that you have installed [the atomist CLI](/quick-start/) and created [a blank SDM](/developer/sdm/#creating-an-sdm-project).
 As well, since we'll be working in TypeScript, it's a good idea to [configure your editor](/developer/typescript/) to work with that toolchain.
 (Remember to run `npm install` in your SDM's folder.)

-You also need a local repository that you don't mind make dummy commits and pushes to.
+You also need a local repository that you don't mind making dummy commits and pushes to.
 We'll be working with [atomist-seeds/express-es6-rest-api](https://github.com/atomist-seeds/express-es6-rest-api).
 Fork this repository online; to clone it locally and have Atomist's git hooks already configured, run the following command:

 ```
 atomist clone https://github.com/<YOUR_GITHUB_HANDLE>/express-es6-rest-api